 JEFFERSON LIBRARY The Jefferson Library, the first free standing library dedicated to the study of a founding father, combines the power of place with the power of ideas.

-VISITOR CENTER The Thomas Jefferson Visitor Center and Carl and Hunter Smith Education Center stands as a beautiful gateway to Jefferson’s timeless Monticello.
+VISITOR CENTER The David M. Rubenstein Visitor Center and Carl and Hunter Smith Education Center stands as a beautiful gateway to Jefferson’s timeless Monticello.